Market validation

 Who this is relevant for

-SMEs with established commercial traction at home and a defined target segment in China.
+SMEs with established commercial traction at home.

 Companies that have received inbound interest from a Chinese distributor or partner but cannot verify the quality of that interest without in-market assessment.